-In addition to the services we asked the current provider of support services for people aged 25+ to deliver, they chose to also provide some additional services including Street Outreach services and 'Navigator' hubs in Nuneaton and Rugby.
+In addition to the services we asked the current provider of support services for people aged 25+ to deliver, the provider offered to provide some additional services including Street Outreach services and 'Navigator' hubs in Nuneaton and Rugby.
+Additional services are those services that were not part of the specification the Council tendered.

 The Street Outreach service is countywide and offers support to rough sleepers to encourage and motivate them to engage with services including drug and alcohol treatment, healthcare, assistance with benefits, reconnection to their local area/country and move into safe accommodation.
 This team is part funded by a Department for Levelling Up and Communities grant in Warwick and Stratford Districts.

 The 'Navigator' hubs are shop premises in Rugby and Nuneaton town centre.
 People can get advice or support and be helped to access other services to improve their situation or circumstances.
-We are not proposing to specifically include these additional services in the redesigned services although potential providers may decide to include additional added-value services like this in the bids they submit to us.
+We are not proposing to specifically include these additional services in the redesigned services although potential providers may decide to include additional services like this in the bids they submit to us.
 We will be asking for your views on this approach in the consultation questionnaire.